HarryVu298/RaytracingGraphicDesign/README.md

 # Ray Tracing Graphic Design Project

 ## Description
-This project is a sophisticated Ray Tracing engine developed as part of the CSE386 Computer Graphics course at Miami University.
+This project is a sophisticated Ray Tracing engine.
 The engine is capable of rendering realistic 3D scenes, incorporating advanced features such as lighting, shadows, reflections, texture mapping, and anti-aliasing.
 This project demonstrates the application of complex computer graphics techniques and provides a tool for visualizing various geometric transformations and material interactions under different lighting conditions.

 ## Features
 - **Realistic 3D Rendering**: Models interactions of various 3D objects with dynamic lighting and shadows.